MrZBou/Elisa-Public/README.md

 - e!settings [option number] - Elisa's settings

-- e!reset settings - Set the default settings for the bot (like when you added she to the server)
+- e!reset all - Set the default settings for the bot (like when you added she to the server)
 ***
 ### Default commands